michaelshumshum/skribbl-spambot-template/README.md

 in the code, indicate the name and messages for the bot. if the name is left blank, skribbl will generate a random name. the default number of bots is 6, but you can change this. though, when changing this, you have to change the `count` variable in both `bot.py` and the `self.count` variable in `Form` class within `interface.py`. as of now, the interface only supports 4+ bots as i haven't implemented single row layouts, which is something i plan to do in the next few days. there is potentially limit on the number of bots, it's only limited by the power of your computer.

 in the 'messages' folder, there are three text files where the respective messages are stored. separate the messages by line breaks. for the targetted and antibot messages, use `placeholder` as the literal placeholder for the target. the bots will automatically replace those `placeholder` with the name of the target.

+since the messages are stored on a separate file, the bots can update their messages every game, so it's quite convinient if you want to keep adding messages without interrupting the bots.
 #### how the bots decide what messages to send
 one 'cycle' can be considered to be all the normal messages. for every message that is sent, there is a 1/3 chance that the bot will also send a targetted message. this can be easily changed by changing the values in the `flip_coin` function. if there is another bot present in the game, the bot will send an antibot message no matter what.